SQLitis/monsters/README.rst

 Advancement: 3--4HD Medium, 5HD Large
 The increase in size of Medium gives +4 Strength for a total of +6 to grapple checks.
 Its BAB also increases from +1 to +2, so a 3HD Medium sewerm has a total +23 to grapple checks.

 Of course, an animal could in theory be trained to grapple even if it doesn't naturally do so.
-Sometimes, indeed, you don't actually want or need to damage the target in grappling them.
+Sometimes, indeed, you don't actually want or need to damage the target in grappling them, if the purpose is capture.
 If it is Huge or bigger, the Snatch feat grants Improved Grab for a claw or bite attack.
 It's worth noting that some of the best grapplers already have Improved Grab anyway, such as the giant crocodile.